 What Is a “Community Cat”?

 Stray cats were once pets and have either run away or been abandoned.
 Just like feral cats, if left unaltered, they will contribute to thousands of unwanted kittens being born in our communities.
+There are not enough resources for the overwhelming number of kittens born each year, which is why spaying and neutering is so important!

 What Does the Feral Cat Coalition Do?